Fort Hays State University > About FHSU > Academic Divisions > College of Arts and Sciences > Department of Philosophy > Undergraduate BA Degree

 Department of PhilosophyFort Hays State University600 Park StreetRarick Hall 340Phone: email@example.comContact Department

-The Bachelor of Arts in Philosophy consists of 30 hours of specialized courses which you will take in addition to meeting the general education requirements.
-The coursework includes 18 hours of required core courses, a total of two certificates of emphasis, and an additional elective course.As a student of Philosophy on campus, you will study important historical figures and theories, test your critical thinking, evaluation, and reasoning skills, and take part in important and dynamic, face to face discussions with professors and peers.
+The Bachelor of Arts in Philosophy consists of 30 hours of specialized courses.
+90 additional hours are required (including the 55-hour general education requirements and 10 hours of a foreign language) for a total of 120 hours.
+The coursework includes 18 hours of required core courses and 12 hours of electives.As a student of Philosophy on campus, you will study important historical figures and theories, test your critical thinking, evaluation, and reasoning skills, and take part in important and dynamic, face to face discussions with professors and peers.

 (6 Courses, 18 Hours)PHIL 100 General Logic (3)PHIL 200 Philosophy of Knowledge (3)PHIL 220 Classical Greek Philosophy (3)PHIL 320 Foundations of Modern Philosophy (3)PHIL 340 Ethics (3)PHIL 499 Senior Thesis (3)

 *These are variable content courses, which are scheduled irregularly.
 Each may be taken more than once as electives towards the degree.